Upper Eyelid Lift

 What is the recovery like?

-There is minimal eye discomfort after the procedure, similar to having an irritated eye from allergies.
+There is typically minimal eye discomfort after the procedure, similar to having an irritated eye from allergies.
 Some swelling and discoloration may develop around the eyes for a few days.
-With make-up, most of our patients can return to work or social activities in one week although individual healing times may vary.
+With make-up, most of our patients can typically return to work or social activities in one week although individual healing times may vary.

 Post-operative care instructions [12kb PDF]

 I am interested!
 What do I do next?

 If you are considering this procedure we encourage you to schedule a consultation with Dr. Naficy.
 During this visit he will listen to your concerns and discuss your options.
 He will tell you whether you are a suitable candidate for this procedure and inform you of the potential risks of the procedure.
 There is a great variety in eyelid shapes and features and each procedure must be custom tailored for the patient to get the best possible result.
 You will also have a chance to view before and after photo albums of his patients who have undergone procedures similar to what you are considering.

 Patient ReviewsView »